 The relative isolation of the Kuna and successful resistance to encroachment by European traders and agricultural colonists during the early part of the twentieth century led to the partial autonomy of the San Blas region.
-This occurred through a 1930 treaty and the formation of the Kuna comarca (semi-autonomous region) eight years later.
+This occurred through a 1930s treaty and the formation of the Kuna Yala comarca (or semi-autonomous region) eight years later.

-In 1985, the Kuna were the first indigenous group to establish an internationally recognized forest reserve.
+In 1985, the Kuna were the first indigenous people to establish an internationally recognized forest reserve.

-The Kuna are exceptional among indigenous groups in Central America in that they have not only survived the conquest but have since thrived and maintained an important level of autonomy from the post-colonial state.
+Kuna are exceptional among indigenous peoples in Central America in that they have not only survived the Spanish conquest but have since thrived and maintained an important level of autonomy from the post-colonial state.

 The Kuna have been notably successful at preserving their land and culture.
-They are the most consolidated, organized and economically well-off of the indigenous groups with the most international and national contacts and the highest levels of formal education and knowledge of the contemporary world.
+They are the most consolidated, organized and prosperous of the indigenous peoples of Panama, with the most international and national contacts and the highest levels of formal education and knowledge of the contemporary world.

 Minorities and indigenous peoples in